 Conclusion

 With billions of US dollars being invested into universal life insurance each year, it's clear that high net worth individuals like this combination of life insurance cover and investment.
-Universal life insurance has been around since the 1970s and is widely used by professional advisers for a combination of the 15 reasons listed here.
-Some of the wealth planning strategies discussed are complex, while others are more straightforward.
+Universal life insurance has been around since the 1980s and is widely used by professional advisers for a combination of the 15 reasons listed here.
+Based on our past experiences, some of the wealth planning strategies discussed are complex, while others are more straightforward.

 Whatever your reasons for buying this type of life insurance, you should work closely with your professional advisers and discuss how you want a universal life insurance policy to help you meet your needs and goals.